Stalin's Missed Chance: On the eve of World War II

-According to Meltyukhov, Russia had lost its position as a Great Power during the Great War, the Revolution, and the subsequent breakup of its Empire.
-The Soviet leadership had the choices either to accept the regional status of the USSR or to become a Great Power once again.
+According to ○Mikhail Meltyukhov, Russia had lost its position as a Great Power during the Great War, the Russian Revolution, and the subsequent breakup of the Russian Empire.
+The Soviet leadership had the choices either to accept the regional status of the Soviet Union or to become a great power once again.
 Having decided for the latter, the Soviet leadership used Communist ideology (the Comintern, the idea of world revolution etc.) to strengthen its position.
 The key objective was to exclude a possible alliance of Capitalist countries.
-Although diplomatic relationships had been established with the capitalist countries, he does not believe that the USSR was accepted as an equal partner.
+Although diplomatic relationships had been established with the capitalist countries, he does not believe that the Soviet Union was accepted as an equal partner.

-That changed, however, in the course of the political crisis of 1939, when two military and political blocs formed: Anglo-French and German-Italian, both of which were interested in an agreement with the USSR.
-Moscow had the opportunity to choose with whom and under what conditions to negotiate.
+That changed, however, in the course of the political crisis of 1939, when two military and political blocs formed: Anglo-French and German-Italian, both of which were interested in an agreement with the Soviets.
+Moscow had the opportunity to choose with either and under what conditions to negotiate.

 Its basic goal was to retain neutrality and, after both belligerent sides were weakened, to emerge as the decisive factor in ensuring victory for one side.
 Thus, "the USSR succeeded in staying out of the European war, after obtaining in this case a significant free hand in Eastern Europe, wider space to maneuver in its own interests between the belligerent sides."

-During the years 1939 and 1940, the USSR annexed several Eastern European countries and territories.
-The Kremlin believed that Germany was a force capable of weakening the position of the United Kingdom and shaking the capitalist order.
+During the years 1939 and 1940, the Soviets annexed several Eastern European countries and territories.
+The Kremlin believed that Germany was a force capable of weakening the British position and shaking the capitalist order.
 And "then at the suitable moment the Red Army could have destroyed Germany and would have freed Europe both from fascism and from 'rotten capitalism.'"

-As for the Soviet-German relationship during 1940, Meltyukhov points out that, although both sides had the common goal of weakening Britain and negotiations were held in November 1940, a military alliance was never realised.
-The Soviets would have had to leave the whole European continent to the German-Italian sphere of influence, i.e., relegating the Soviets to a second-rate role in the world matters.
+As for the Soviet-German relationship during 1940, Meltyukhov points out that although both sides had the common goal of weakening Britain and negotiations were held in November 1940, a military alliance was never realised.
+The Soviets would have had to leave the whole European continent to the German-Italian sphere of influence, which would relegate the Soviets to a second-rate role in the world matters.